246859/AutoToolBox/README.en.md

   -u, --update    only select current menu items
 ```

-The `set` command is used to register the locally installed IDE to the right-click menu.
-It works by overwriting.
-Each execution will overwrite the previous menu.
-If you want to add them one by one, you can consider using the `add` command.
+The `set` command indicates which IDEs are set as menu items.
+It will directly overwrite the existing menus.
+The display order of the menus is the same as in the Toolbox interface.

-The simplest use is to add all directly.
+The simplest way to use it is to directly set all IDEs as menu items.
 If the number of local IDEs exceeds 16, only the first 16 will be added.
-This is because the maximum number of Windows menu items is 16.
+This is because the maximum limit of Windows menu items is 16.

 ```bash
 $ tbm set -a